-The NCEM Logistics Section Chief is responsible for management of SERT Logistics, reports to the SERT Leader, and coordinates the logistics operations of all state agencies.
+The NCEM Logistics Section Chief is responsible for management of SERT Logistics and coordinates the logistics operations of all state agencies.
 State logistics will be coordinated through the State EOC.
 NCEM staff will provide personnel augmentation to the Logistics Section so it can meet the increased personnel requirements of activation.
-Upon notification of implementation of the NCEOP, the Logistics Chief will determine which predesignated augmentation personnel from other state agencies and within NCEM are required for the State EOC and the State Emergency Management Warehouses.
+Upon notification of implementation of the NCEOP, the Logistics Chief will determine which pre-designated augmentation personnel from other state agencies and within NCEM are required for the State EOC and the State Emergency Management Warehouses.